pmjones/adr/OBJECTIONS.md

 Adherents to _Model View Controller_, knowing its origins as graphical user interface pattern, may rationalize its validity as a pattern on the web like so:

-- The _Controller_ exists on the client.
-The client receives button clicks, mouse movements, and key presses, just like in the GUI pattern.
+- The _Controller_ exists on the client browser.
+The browser receives button clicks, mouse movements, and key presses, just like in the GUI pattern.
 The client _Controller_ sends an HTTP Request "event" to the server when the user clicks a link, or a submits a form, etc.

 - The _Model_ exists on the server.
-When the client _Controller_ sends an HTTP Request "event" to the server, the client receives back the updated _Model_ data as an HTTP Response "event".
+When the client browser (as _Controller_) sends an HTTP Request "event" to the server, the client receives back the updated _Model_ data as an HTTP Response "event".
 This is like the GUI pattern as well, except that the client is interacting with remote, instead of local, resources encapsulating business logic.

-- The _View_ exists on the client.
-The client, receiving the updated _Model_ data in the form of an HTTP Response, re-renders its screen with the changes, either as an entirely new page or as changes to an existing page.
+- The _View_ exists on the client browser.
+The client browser (as _View_), receiving the updated _Model_ data in the form of an HTTP Response, re-renders its screen with the changes, either as an entirely new page or as changes to an existing page.

 While this might be a reasonable way to describe the user interface of the *client* side of the network interaction, it says nothing at all about the user interface on the *server* side of that interaction.

 _Action Domain Responder_ addresses specifically user interface components and collaborations on the server side.

+> N.b.: One correspondent suggests there is "an interesting proof that something is up with MVC in a web context" to be found when there is no browser involved, such as using `curl` or `wget` to interact with a server-side application that emits JSON response bodies.
+"The HTML message body is no more a user interface than a JSON message body -- both are simply serialization formats" as far as the server is concerned.

 ## Naming